JavCarroz/Abacus--Prototype/README.md

 # PlaytestAbacus
 ##(Android Development)

-A tracking tool for GUR playtest sessions aimed for mobile or tablet devices:
+A tracking tool for GUR playtest sessions, aimed for mobile or tablet devices:

-*Manage participants.
+- Manage participants
-*Track session timers.
+- Track session timers
-*Access your test protocol.
+- Access your test protocol
-*Keep an overview of progress.
+- Keep an overview of progress